nicosuave/nicosuave.github.io/_posts/2013-01-20-Reminiscing.md

 At one point, I even figured, why not add some Adsense ads?
 Now, I won't speculate on the legitimacy of the clicks on those ads, but I eventually did receieve a $150 check from Google.
 I was excited that I actually made money online.
 I think I spent my winnings on a 120GB Western Digital Black drive (seems like nothing now, huh?).
 At the time, I was very interested in building computers, and things like fast hard drives tickled my fancy.

-Now, things like Ruby and clean code tickle my fancy.
+Now, things like Ruby and clean code tickle my fancy, thanks to a rich open source/hacker community that I call my own.
 I overcame that teenage fear, and now I rediscovered my passion.
 It took 9 years, but things have now come full circle, and I am glad that NicoRitschel.com is back.

 (However, I am running Twitter Bootstrap on top of Jekyll this time around)